justinlietz93/FullyUnifiedModel/README.md

 This project is still under development and continues to go through significant testing.
 The documentation is very long, detailed, and often unorganized.
 I made this repo to share to the public what I am currently working on, and have not spent much effort in making it presentable.

+An option you have to learn more without navigating this repository is to send your email to jlietz93@gmail.com with FUM in the subject.
+You will gain access to the NotebookLM notebook and gain the ability to ask questions directly to much of the repository content.

 ## Project Documentation

 Explore the FUM architecture, concepts, and implementation details through the following resources: